Label-Free Explainability for Unsupervised Models: Experiments

 \section{Experiments}

 In this section, we conduct quantitative evaluations of the label-free extensions of various explanation methods.
 We start with simple consistency checks to ensure that these methods provide sensible explanations for unsupervised models.
 Then, we demonstrate how our label-free explanation paradigm makes it possible to compare representations learned from different pretext tasks.
 Finally, we challenge Definition~\ref{def:lf_feature_importance} by studying saliency maps of VAEs.
-For each experiment, a more detailed description can be found in Appendix~\ref{appendix:experiments_details}.
-Supplementary experiments with medical time series can be found in Appendix~\ref{appendix:experiments_sup}.
+A more detailed description of each experiment can be found in Appendix~\ref{appendix:experiments_details}.
+The implementation is available online\footnote{\url{https://github.com/JonathanCrabbe/Label-Free-XAI}} \footnote{\url{https://github.com/vanderschaarlab/Label-Free-XAI}}.